 All SeaView masks include a camera mount incorporated into the design of the mask.

-SeeReef come in 2sizes to suit adults and teens.
+SeeReef masks come in 2 sizes to suit adults and teens.
 These are in the low pricing range and are a very popular choice among snorkelers.

 Things you need to know before buying a full face snorkel mask